 Once consecrated, these instruments must be used only and exclusively for magical purposes during rituals and spells and never for other reasons.

-In addition to these objects described below (some essential others less so, at the discretion of the witch) natural instruments are also used to increase its strength.
+In addition to these objects described below (some essential others less so, at the witch’s discretion), natural instruments are also used to increase its strength.

 Obviously, we are not talking about live animals, or even worse, sacrificing them!